-- Outstanding Graduate Student Award.
-There is no requirement to give an award in any or every Distinguished Achievement Award category nor is there a requirement to give all awards in one category. - After selection by Committee, submit the name(s) to the Executive Committee of the Board of Directors for approval.
-The President shall notify recipients of their selection and invite them to the awards ceremony. - 4.
+- Solicit award nominees from the membership each year. - Select eligible candidates for the six Distinguished Achievement Award categories and the Outstanding Graduate Student Award.
+There is no requirement to give an award in any or every Distinguished Achievement Award category nor is there a requirement to give all awards in one category. - 3.
+After selection by Committee, submit the name(s) to the Executive Committee of the Board of Directors for approval.
+The President shall notify

+- recipients of their selection and invite them to the awards ceremony. - 4.
 Inform the Executive Secretary of the award recipients so the Executive Secretary can obtain plaques. - Prepare a biography concerning the award recipients for the NCWSS Proceedings and Newsletter and send them to the Proceedings and Communication Editors. - 6.
 Report the names of the award recipients to the Board of Directors at the annual meeting. - 7.
 Present the award(s) at the annual meeting. - 8.
 Maintain an archive of all award recipients. - 9.
 Specific guidelines for the awards are contained in the Rules section of this manual.